 Turning Point's SmartLab is not only a location where students can innovate using state-of-the-art technologies; it is an encompassing instructional model that allows students to develop proficiency in critical thinking, collaboration, innovation, and technological fluency.
 Both inside and outside the Lab, students collaborate to think critically and to actively problem solve through engagements that integrate science, technology, engineering, mathematics, and the arts.
 Since search engines make an abundance of information readily accessible, Turning Point students are asked to use the information and the state-of-the art technological tools available to innovate; the SmartLab facilitator supports what students strive to create and do.
 Students can delve as deeply into the eight systems of technology (science/data acquisition, mechanics and structures, robotics and control technology, circuitry, graphic design, and multimedia) as their entrepreneurial spirits and resourcefulness will take them.

 The Turning Point program, which spans preschool through eighth grade, honors the profound brain reshaping periods during both early childhood and early adolescence.
-Research has shown that middle school students (sixth, seventh, and eighth graders) perform better academically in K-8 schools, where they feel safer, more confident, and more engaged.
+Research has shown that middle school students (sixth, seventh, and eighth graders) perform better academically and have a higher perception of their own abilities in K-8 schools, where they feel safer, more confident, and more engaged.
 Turning Point is committed to a Preschool-8 program which produces talented, capable students ready for the challenge of any selective high school program.
 And when scientific data confirms the effectiveness of these practices, it shows that Turning Point is excelling in its mission to produce students who are responsible, well-balanced adults who are confident, honest, knowledgeable, community-focused, globally oriented, joyful, and well prepared to face a challenging and changing world.

 Service Learning is a perfect example of Turning Point School’s instructional methodology—taking educational practice beyond classroom walls and inspiring students to connect more deeply with the learning process.
 At Turning Point, we hold dear several traditions that provide opportunities for our students to build meaningful relationships with others in their community—at home, at school, locally, and globally.
 While working to build a stronger community and healthier environment, students make inspired leaps of understanding in developing a sense of responsibility extending beyond themselves.